 With healthcare, the fallout from the impeachment trial, and national security dominating the Democratic debates, the education platforms of presidential hopefuls have received little attention.
 Here are highlights of what each of the major Democratic candidates have proposed in the field of education.
-Another post will feature the education policies of the Republican candidates.

 Two-term vice president and six-term U.S. senator from Delaware